KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 * ``Autocomplete/NextWordPredictionRequest/claude(apiKey:apiUrl:anthropicVersion:model:maxTokens:systemPrompt:)``
 * ``Autocomplete/NextWordPredictionRequest/openAI(apiKey:apiUrl:apiKeyHeader:apiKeyValuePrefix:model:maxTokens:systemPrompt:)``.

-You can enable next-word prediction with the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled`` setting.
+You can also let your users select which next word prediction request to use, with their own private API key.
+Read more further down.

 > Warning: AI-based next word prediction requires Full Access and is disabled by default, to avoid sending user text to 3rd parties without the user's explicit consent.
 Make sure to first ask the user, after which you can enable it with ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled``.